Reading Time: 3 minutes

 Metal-Organic Frameworks

 Metal-organic frameworks (MOFs) are rigid, crystalline structures of metal ions and organic linkers.
 These particles have large surface areas that are ideal for carbon capture, but they are often expensive.
-MOF particles also have low hydrothermal stability, which can reduce their capacity to absorb CO2 over time.
+MOF particles also have low hydrothermal stability, which can reduce their capacity to capture CO₂ over time.

 Why Microspherical Silica Is an Ideal Material for Carbon Capture